-In preparation to shoot over four days and four locations in Germany – Goslar, Langelsheim, Osterwick, and Nordenham — Wolfram went alone to do reconnaissance on the first location.
+The shoot spanned four days and four locations in Germany – Goslar, Langelsheim, Osterwick, and Nordenham.
+Wolfram went alone to do reconnaissance on the first location.
 Through production, he was accompanied by his long-time assistant Tina Delia Umlauf.

-Specializing in the recycling of lead, zinc, and polypropylene and the production of high-purity metals, Recyclex has been a major player in Europe’s economic system.
-The company strives to minimize waste and reallocate high purity-metals for better use.
-In 2018, Recyclex processed 170,000 tons of zinc-rich waste from house roofs, drainpipes, and car bodywork surfaces, eventually reproducing it in everyday products such as tires, chemicals, or cosmetics.
+Recyclex has been a major player in Europe’s economic system.
+They specialize in the recycling of lead, zinc, and polypropylene and the production of high-purity metals.
+The company strives to minimize waste and reallocate high-purity metals for better use.
+In 2018, Recyclex processed 170,000 tons of zinc-rich waste from house roofs, drainpipes, and car bodywork surfaces.
+Eventually, they were reproducing it in everyday products such as tires, chemicals, or cosmetics.

-Wolfram was delighted to be able to practice his unique alchemical magic, transforming the dark, gritty underbelly of the metal refining processes into vibrant and striking images.
+Wolfram was delighted to transform the dark, gritty underbelly of the metal refining processes into vibrant and striking images.
 Below, he speaks about the heat, the production line, the workers, and the challenge of producing images of the dark, sometimes menacing machinery that nonetheless evoke a sense of elegance.

 This is a dream job, my favorite type of job: to work in a difficult and at first sight completely unphotogenic location.
 The client’s expectations and wishes were to show a high-quality, professional modern production and [to capture] the products, precious metals like germanium and gallium.

-Due to noxious fumes of the refining processes, Wolfram wore a gas mask, and in the vicinity of the blast furnace, he was required to wear fireproof clothing and gloves.
+Wolfram wore a gas mask, due to the noxious fumes of the refining processes.
+In the vicinity of the blast furnace, he was required to wear fireproof clothing and gloves.

 The end results are fascinating images of factory workers, chemical processes, and searing hot metals — the metal has tested the mettle and perseverance of the photographer.